-Just outside of town there’s lots of nature to explore, including a volcanic crater with the best views of the island, an indigenous forest reserve with scenic walking trails and a challenging waterfall hike.
+Just outside of town, there’s lots of nature to explore, including a volcanic crater with the best views of the island, an indigenous forest reserve with scenic walking trails, and a challenging waterfall hike.

-Paths lead down into the forested crater and up the summit, which is easily reachable and offers fantastic views: from some points you can see the entire island and on clear days you can see as far as the neighbouring island of Reunion.
+Paths lead down into the forested crater and up the summit, which is easily reachable and offers fantastic views.
+You can see the entire island from some points, and on clear days, you can see as far as the neighboring island of Reunion.

 History buffs shouldn’t miss a visit to the beautiful Domaine des Aubineaux, a colonial mansion built in 1872, where you can find out about colonial Mauritian family life in the 19th century and the history of tea on the island.

-If you’re looking for quiet time in nature with hardly any other people around, make a trip to Monvert Nature Park, which conserves 73 hectares of rehabilitated indigenous forest.
+If you’re looking for a quiet time in nature with hardly any other people around, make a trip to Monvert Nature Park, which conserves 73 hectares of rehabilitated indigenous forest.

 Explore two hectares of exotic and indigenous plants, including the national plant of the island, the Mauritius Trochetia, and the world’s rarest palm tree, the last remaining specimen of its species.
 There’s also a playground for kids.

 Tamarind or Tamarin Falls is one of the island’s most spectacular waterfalls and is only a short drive out of Curepipe.
 Also known as the Seven Cascades, the seven waterfalls tumble down a lush forested canyon full of birds.

 Curepipe is well connected by bus to other towns on the island, so you can easily visit the town if you don’t have your own rental car.
 However, if you’d like to see some of the attractions near the town you’ll need to get taxis.

 The hike can get pretty challenging in parts, so it’s best to do it if you’re fairly fit.
 If you’re going on a guided trip, the minimum age is usually 12.
-For canyoning the minimum age is 10.
+For canyoning, the minimum age is 10.